yaritaft/cosmos-challenge/README.md

 ./up_dev.sh
 ```

-2. Go to the swagger and test the app or consume api through curl or postman.
+2. Go to the swagger http://localhost:3000/api and test the app or consume api through curl or postman with default api key: `defaultApiKey`

 3. Press Control + C to stop the app.

-### Run tests
+### Run tests with Docker

 Being at the same point before last step type: